mmbman/Katagiri/jewel-mirror-awareness.md

 ## Teisho by Danin Katagiri Roshi

-This document is drawn from a series of nine talks given by Dainin Katagiri Roshi on the *Song of the Jewel Mirror Awareness* from November 7, 1983 to January 1, 1984.

 Transcribed by Earl Broadbent
 Edited by Jeff Broadbent
 Scanned by Kikan

+This document is drawn from a series of nine talks given by Dainin Katagiri Roshi on the *Song of the Jewel Mirror Awareness* from November 7, 1983 to January 1, 1984.

+### Contents:

 - [Introduction](#introduction)
 - [Part 1](#part-1)